 From Wikipedia: Heavy Metal is a genre of rock music that emerged from the United Kingdom in the late 1960s and early 1970s.
 Heavy Metal is traditionally characterized by loud distorted guitars, emphatic rhythms, dense bass-and-drum sound, and vigorous vocals.
 Metal subgenres variously emphasize, alter, or omit one or more of these attributes.

 So what is Heavy Metal?
 That's a loaded question.
-Simply put, Heavy Metal is an ever-evolving genre of popular music and culture beholden to a fanaticism reminicient of religious devotion.
-That, and double-bass.
+Simply put, Heavy Metal is a culture anthropologically, an ever-evolving genre of popular music and culture beholden to a fanaticism reminicient of religious devotion.
+That, and double-bass pedals.

 Interested?
 Join us in January to learn everything there is to know about Heavy Metal!